kareniel/jonathandupre.com/content/blog/8-basic-security-topics-to-consider-early-on.md

 ---
 title: 8 basic security topics to consider early on
 date: 2022-01-13
+description: Whenever I feel overwhelmed, I go back to the fundamentals.
+If you're unsure where to start, consider these 8 basic topics.
 ---

 Whenever I feel overwhelmed, I go back to the fundamentals.
 If you're unsure where to start, consider these 8 basic topics.